byuidatascience/data4marathons/data.md

-## All of the runners for one year of data for marathons with lat and long locations
+## All of the runners for marathons with lat and long locations

 The data is called marathon_location.